 Yixuan Xiao

 I am currently a PhD student at the University of Stuttgart, supervised by Prof. Dr. Thang Vu.
+I started my PhD in 2024 April.
 My research interests lie in speech processing tasks such as audio deepfake detection and speech synthesis.
 My contact info can be found here.
 I received my M.Sc. in Computational Linguistics, also from the University of Stuttgart.
 My Master’s thesis was titled “Mitigating Text Domain Mismatch in ASR Systems through Prompt-based Learning” and supervised by Prof. Dr. Thang Vu.

 Prior to this, I worked as a senior algorithm engineer at Baidu’s Speech Team (specialized in high-performance computing) and at NetEase Youdao’s AI Team (specialized in ASR and computer-aided pronunciation training).
 Earlier, I completed a taught Master’s programme in Artificial Intelligence at the University of Edinburgh and a B.Sc. in Computer Science and Technology at Beijing’s Institute of Technology, supervised by Prof. Dr. Xianling Mao.